yahiagaming495/Calculator/README.md

 A beginner calculator C application

 ------
-I made this program to retrive my C skills, To remember the basics of C (because if i forget that i am cocked)
+I made this program to retrive my C skills, To remember the basics of C

 Features
 - Power calculation